joshuapsteele/joshuapsteele.github.io/content/blog/2018-08-09-eva-joy-steele-a-birth-story.md

 So, they started Pitocin at around 4:00pm on Wednesday.
 Just like Cervidil, the first round lasted approximately 12 hours.

-<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">https://twitter.com/joshuapsteele/status/1019780168326565889 </figure>### To Eat, or Not to Eat
+<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">https://twitter.com/joshuapsteele/status/1019780168326565889 </figure>

+### To Eat, or Not to Eat

 Apparently, normal hospital protocol is that you’re only allowed to consume clear liquids while on Pitocin.
 We’d heard from various people that this was a load of crap.
 However, the midwife who was there when we started Pitocin still said “clear liquids only.”

 Nevertheless, we still snuck Rachel snacks when nurses weren’t in the room!

 On Wednesday evening, we met with a different midwife to discuss how things were progressing.
-She <g class="gr_ gr_49 gr-alert gr_gramm gr_inline_cards gr_run_anim Punctuation only-ins replaceWithoutSep" data-gr-id="49" id="49">said</g> “You’re eating, right?,” and then we told her about our clear liquid instructions.
+She said “You’re eating, right?,” and then we told her about our clear liquid instructions.

  “No no no, you (looks at me) go get her some dinner, OK?”